'When We Collide: A British Songbook' by Hanbury & Groves

 REBECCA HANBURY is a theatre director, who has worked for Glyndebourne, Welsh National Opera, Regents Park Open Air Theatre & Scottish Opera.

-They have worked together under the name Born Mad for the past 4 years making music, theatre and installations which use real life testimonials and live song and recently rebranded to Hanbury and Groves.
-Their work has been supported by Ovalhouse, Bristol Old Vic and Snape Maltings amongst others.
+HANBURY AND GROVES have worked together for the past 6 years making music, theatre and installations which use real life testimonials and live song.
+Their work has been supported by Ovalhouse, English Touring Opera, Bristol Old Vic and Snape Maltings amongst others.